buchanankerswell/kerswell_kohn_backarc/README.md

 ![](draft/repo-banner.png)

 ***Figure:*** *Subduction zone segments and global surface heat flow observations.
 A total of 235 trench-perpendicular transects (top row: bold black lines) and 91,182 raw, unfiltered surface heat flow observations (bottom row) were used for spatial analysis.
 Convex polygons drawn around 34 sets of transects (top row: shaded areas) defined spatial domains used for sampling and Kriging.
-Filtered and deduplicated data within these 34 domains (n = 60,316 total) show uneven, irregular distributions regionally and globally (Tables S1, S2).
+Filtered and deduplicated data within these 34 domains (`$N_\mathrm{obs}$` = 60,316 total) show uneven, irregular distributions regionally and globally (Tables S1 and S2).
 Note the relatively high observation density in N America and around the N Pacific compared to the S Pacific.
 Plate boundaries (bold white lines) were defined by Coffin et al. ([2018](http://www-udc.ig.utexas.edu/external/plates/data.htm)).
 Surface heat flow data are from the Global Heat Flow Data Assessment Group et al. ([2024](https://doi.org/10.5880/fidgeo.2024.014)).
 Transects were defined by Lallemand et al. ([2026](https://submap.fr)).*

-# Kerswell & Kohn (2026; in prep)
+# Kerswell & Kohn (2026; submitted)

 This work investigated the spatial continuity of surface heat flow near subduction zones.
 We compared two different interpolations methods, *Similarity* and *Kriging* with surface heat flow data from the Global Heat Flow Data Assessment Group et al. ([2024](https://doi.org/10.5880/fidgeo.2024.014)).
 Our analysis showed that along-strike surface heat flow continuity near subduction zones is ambiguous or geographically limited, not globally uniform.

 ## Repository

-This repository provides all materials for the manuscript *Along-Strike Surface Heat Flow Continuity Near Subduction Zones Is Ambiguous or Geographically Limited, Not Globally Uniform* (Kerswell & Kohn 2026; in prep), including:

-- All datasets required to compile the study
-- R scripts to reproduce all results and figures
+This repository provides all materials for the manuscript *Along-Strike Heat Flow Near Subduction Zones Is Mostly Ambiguous, Not Globally Uniform* (Kerswell & Kohn 2026; submitted), including all datasets required to compile the study and scripts to reproduce all results and figures.
-- A Makefile to run the study
-- A manuscript written in Rmarkdown

-This repository is self-contained but requires the following software (all open-source).

 ## Prerequisite software